 1. SAFETY:

-“it’s not a sign of weakness to be unable to work now.
+This can be difficult to achieve in times of stress/anxiety.
+Uncertainty interrupts creative flow. “it’s not a sign of weakness to be unable to work now.
 Recent research suggests that our brains work differently under extreme stress, shifting control from the cerebral cortex to the limbic system.
 We revert to instinctive survival thinking, suspending creative processes.”
 Journalist and music critic Richard Morrison

 1. INSPIRATION: